-Health providers – including physicians’ practices, pharmacies, hospitals, toxicology laboratories, hospices, home healthcare givers, and others – in the Denver, CO area are currently at risk for being targeted in federal healthcare fraud investigations, may seek help with healthcare fraud defense lawyer.
-Federal authorities at the U.S. Department of Justice (DOJ) and other agencies are taking aggressive measures to curb fraud, waste, and abuse in the government’s health benefit program system, and in doing so they are targeting both organized crime syndicates and legitimate health practices.
-These authorities are relying heavily on data analytics to identify potential targets for investigation; and, when looking solely at the numbers, it can often be difficult to distinguish between a scam and a compliant health organization.
+Healthcare providers in the Denver, CO area are at risk for federal healthcare fraud investigations.
+Many may need help from a healthcare fraud defense lawyer.
+Federal authorities at the U.S. Department of Justice (DOJ) and other agencies take strong measures to curb fraud in government health benefit programs.
+They target both organized crime syndicates and legitimate health practices.
+Federal authorities rely heavily on data analytics to identify potential targets.
+When looking only at the numbers, however, it can be hard to tell a scam from a compliant healthcare practice.

-If you are a physician, pharmacist, company owner or executive, or other individual involved with a healthcare entity that is facing an investigation, you need to take the investigation very seriously.
-Your business or practice could be facing enormous financial liability in addition to exclusion from Medicare, Medicaid, Tricare, and other benefit programs; and, if you personally are implicated in any alleged fraud, you could be facing substantial fines and long-term imprisonment.
-If you are a licensed health professional, your license could potentially be at risk as well – possibly even if the investigation does not ultimately lead to civil or criminal charges.
+If you are involved with a healthcare entity under investigation, take the situation very seriously.
+Your business or practice could face enormous financial liability.
+In addition, you may face exclusion from Medicare, Medicaid, Tricare, and other federal benefit programs.
+If you are personally implicated in alleged fraud, you could face substantial fines and imprisonment.
+Plus, your license could be at risk even if the matter does not lead to civil or criminal charges.

 Defending Against Healthcare Fraud Investigations and Charges in Denver, CO

-Our Denver healthcare fraud defense attorneys bring decades of experience in representing health providers in Denver, Colorado.
-With a national practice, we have successfully defended providers in fraud investigations and prosecutions around the country.
-Several of our lawyers held high-level positions with the DOJ, the U.S. Attorney’s Office, and other legal departments within the federal government prior to entering private practice, and all of our Denver healthcare fraud defense lawyers have long and established track records of obtaining favorable outcomes during investigations and, when necessary, at trial.
+Our attorneys bring notable experience to health providers in Denver, Colorado.
+The practice has successfully defended providers in fraud cases and prosecutions across the country.
+Several of our lawyers held high-level positions with the DOJ, the U.S. Attorney’s Office, and other legal departments within the federal government before entering private practice.
+They all have long and established records of obtaining favorable outcomes for clients.